 By the end of 2006, the Hyacinth Macaw Project has registered a total of 604 nests: 386 natural and 218 artificial.
 The Project now involves 57 ranches in 5 Pantanal sub-regions.
 The most intensely monitored nests are the approximately 320 located nearest to the two base stations: Caiman and Pousada Araraúna.

-Currently, hyacinth macaws are found in various cities in Mato Grosso do Sul, such as Aquidauana, Miranda, Rio Negro, and Terenos, which is 80 km from Campo Grande, the state capital, where blue-and-yellow macaws (Ara araraúna) and Scarlet macaws (Ara chloroptera) have taken up residence.
+Currently, hyacinth macaws are found in various cities in Mato Grosso do Sul, such as Aquidauana, Miranda, Rio Negro, and Terenos, which is 80 km from Campo Grande, the state capital, where blue-and-yellow macaws (Ara araraúna) and Red-and-green macaws (Ara chloroptera) have taken up residence.